Markus Schopp

-Markus Schopp (born 22 February 1974) is an Austrian football coach and a former midfielder.
-He was most recently the head coach of Championship club Barnsley.
+Markus Schopp (born 22 February 1974) is an Austrian football coach and former player who played as a midfielder.
+He last managed Austrian Football Bundesliga club LASK.

 Club career

 Schopp played for Sturm Graz and Red Bull Salzburg in his native Austria.
 With Sturm Graz, he won the Austrian Bundesliga in 1998–99.
 He also had stints with Hamburger SV in Germany and alongside Roberto Baggio and Pep Guardiola at Brescia in Italy.

 He retired from football in December 2007 due to chronic back problems after a loan spell with the New York Red Bulls of Major League Soccer.

 International career

 Schopp made his debut for the Austria national team in an August 1995 European Championship qualifying match against Latvia and was a participant at the 1998 FIFA World Cup.
 He earned 56 caps, scoring 6 goals.
 His final international was an October 2005 World Cup qualifying match against Northern Ireland.